spadma3/duck/catkin_ws/src/50-misc-additional-functionality/parking/report/dt-parking-demo_instructions.md

 Step 3: Place your duckiebot at the entrance of the parking lot, behind the red line Step 4: Launch the following file with the appropiate arguments:
 `roslaunch duckietown_demos master.launch veh:=myvehicle localization:=true apriltags:=true /camera/raw:=true /camera/raw/rect:=true LED:=false lane_following:=true` where the argument "veh" is the name of your duckiebot
-Step 5: Your duckiebot will locate itself with respect to the parking spaces and navigate to parking space number 1
+Step 5: Press the R1 key on the controller to initialize the parking mode Step 6: Your duckiebot will locate itself with respect to the parking spaces and navigate to parking space number 1

 ## Troubleshooting {#demo-template-troubleshooting}